 The Tree of Life, symbolic of the Torah, evokes a feeling of our shared roots, of the fertility of our nation.
+It reminds us of the challenges we have endured and the cycle of life and death.
 The Tree of Live gives us hope for the future.

-The Tree of Knowledge teaches us of good and evil and the value of questioning, truth and personal experience.
+The Tree of Knowledge, which put forth blossoms and fruit, teaches us of good and evil and the value of personal experience.
+It encourages questioning while teaching consequence.
+It teaches us to strive for good, and to seek truth.
+The